Shortlist Announced for the 2017 Young Masters Art Prize, Young Masters Maylis Grand Ceramics Prize & Young Masters Emerging Woman Prize 2017

 All artists shortlisted for the Young Masters Art Prize and Young Masters Maylis Grand Ceramics Prize will be exhibited at Gallery 8 in St James’s, London in June 2017.

-Our judging panel includes some of the most well-known names in the art world including Charles Saumarez Smith, Nadja Swarovski and Janice Blackburn.
+The Young Masters Art Prize, Winners & Runners up, will be selected by an independent judging panel, which includes some of the most well-known names in the art world including Charles Saumarez Smith, Nadja Swarovski and Janice Blackburn.

 In 2008, respected gallerist Cynthia Corbett had the idea of establishing the Young Masters Art Prize with the aim of celebrating artists who pay homage to the skill and traditions of the past; knowing that young artists today are not afraid, unlike their predecessors, to look back at art history and its lessons.